deikdesign/css-linter/README.md

 This linter detects errors by checking for:

 * Check for spaces after comma.
-* Check for expected newline after semi-colon
+* Check for expected newline after semi-colon.
-* Check for empty line in the end of the file
+* Check for empty line in the end of the file.
-* Check for unwanted trailing space
+* Check for unwanted trailing space.
-* Check for indentation of2 spaces
+* Check for indentation of 2 spaces.
 * Check for unexpected white space before comma.
-* Check for zero value who don't need units
+* Check for zero value who don't need units.

 ## Screenshots
 #Screenshot of the scanning file